Latest field note

 Recent notes

-Shorter essays on judgment, proof, measurement, and the places generic AI advice usually misses.
+Shorter essays on judgment, proof, measurement, and the places generic AI advice usually misses across Operator, Leader, and Builder work.